Louisville Nursing Home Psychological Abuse Attorney Ready To Assist You

 It is also important to note that victims of physical abuse are also often victims of emotional abuse.

-Contact a Nursing Home Psychological Abuse Attorney in Louisville, Kentucky
+Contact a Louisville Nursing Home Psychological Abuse Lawyer

 At Gladstein Law, we are dedicated to helping the victims of nursing home psychological abuse and their families.
 Attorney Seth Gladstein has the experience, knowledge, and assertiveness to get to the bottom of your case and get your elder loved one the justice and compensation that he or she deserves.
 We offer free, private consultations.
 To schedule yours, or simply to ask a question about elder abuse, please call us today at 502-855-4177.
 You may also fill out our quick contact form.

 Let’s stop elder abuse together.
 Let our lawyer Seth Gladstein help.